 With the establishment of the museum came a large donation of works from Philip and Muriel Berman’s private collection.
 This gift, combined with the previously existing artwork holdings at Ursinus College, served as a foundation and basis of the museum’s permanent collection.
 Today, the museum’s permanent collection is comprised of more than 8,000 objects.

 The Berman Museum’s collection has continued to expand, due largely to the generosity of a growing group of donors.
-Th collection now includes significant holdings in contemporary prints, paintings, and sculpture; 19 th - and 20 th -century American and European art; Pennsylvania German Fraktur and material culture; Japanese prints; and a growing collection of photography.
-Highlights include over 270 works and the personal archive of Françoise Gilot, and over 160 sculptures by British artist Lynn Chadwick.
+The collection now includes significant holdings in modern and contemporary prints, paintings, and sculpture; 19th- and 20th-century American and European art; Pennsylvania German Fraktur and material culture; Japanese prints; and a growing collection of photography.
+Highlights include over 270 works and the personal archives of Françoise Gilot, over 160 sculptures by British artist Lynn Chadwick, and a large collection of sculpture, maquettes, frescoes, and archival materials by Bucks County artist George Anthonisen.

 The museum’s eclectic collection is an important resource for teaching and outreach to both college and community audiences.
 Ensuring the integrity, preservation, and interpretation of these artworks and artifacts for subsequent generations is an ongoing responsibility sustained in public trust.